rvega/config/pipewire/README.md

 pw-cli s <id> Props '{ params = [ "api.alsa.period-size" 2 ] }'
 pw-cli s <id> Props '{ params = [ "audio.rate" <sample_rate> ] }'
 ```
-But this is only sets the parameters for some applications, in my experience so I'm not using this.